-I’ve shared plenty about my travel experiences while pregnant, but I didn’t write too much about my actual pregnancy — mainly because, well, this is a travel blog, and being pregnant isn’t really travel-related.
-My pregnancy experience, however, has been greatly influenced by my life as an expat.
+While I’ve shared plenty about my travel experiences while pregnant, I haven’t written too much about my actual pregnancy.
+Mainly because, well, this is a travel blog, and pregnancy isn’t particularly travel-related.
+My experiences with pregnancy in London, however, has been greatly influenced by my life as an American expat.

-Being pregnant for the first time is already a learning experience, but doing it in a new country — with different resources and without the same support network you’d have at home — adds a whole new layer of “WTF am I DOING?”
+Pregnancy, especially for first-timers, is already a learning experience.
+Doing it in a new country — with different resources and without the same support network you’d have at home — adds a whole new layer of “WTF am I DOING?”

 chilling in our private suite, nbd

-Postnatal care is also entirely handled by the midwives — and yes, in your own, private room, which felt much like a hotel room.
+Postnatal care is in your own private room with dedicated midwives, and it all feels a bit spa-like.
 My consultant did stop by the next morning to see how I was feeling, and I’ll have my 6-week check-up with him, rather than my GP.

 Choosing a consultant was a bit overwhelming, but Lindo sent me a full list of options that I cross-referenced on Netmums and Mumsnet (super creative, Brits), before emailing a handful for more info.
 In the end, we only met with one in person and ended up going with him.
 I can now say that he was the absolute best, so if you need a recommendation, let me know.

 Fair warning: with lots of options comes LOTS of opinions.
 If you’re up in the air, feel free to reach out with any questions about going private.
 I have a lot more I could share on the subject based on my experience, which I’m more than happy to do off le blog.

 Whether you go public or private, starting on day 5, you have a community midwife who comes to your home regularly to check on both you and the baby over the first two weeks.
 You can also request a breastfeeding consultant (which we did, because why not?), and on day 10, a health visitor comes.
 This person will check on your baby regularly for his or her first five years.